Pipa Jing

 Pipa Jing (琵琶精 (Pípa Jīng)), or Wang Guiren (王貴人 (Wáng Guìrén)), is a character featured within the classic Chinese novel Fengshen Yanyi (Investiture of the Gods).
-She is a yaojing (seductive spirit) changed from jade pipa, who later becomes a favorite concubine of King Zhou of Shang.
+She is a yaojing (seductive spirit) transformed from a jade pipa after thousands of years of cultivation.
+She later becomes a favored concubine of King Zhou of Shang.

-Character
+In Fengshen Yanyi

-Pipa Jing is one of three renowned female spectres under the legendary Nüwa.
+Pipa Jing is one of the three renowned female spectres under the legendary Nüwa, the celestial sovereign.
+They were summoned by Nüwa to destroy King Zhou.
+In return, Nüwa promised them immortality after their mission was finished.

-Encounter

 One time, when Pipa Jing returned from a visit with her friend Daji (a malevolent fox spirit), she happens to find Jiang Ziya with a large crowd of people around the fortune telling studio.
 Thus, Pipa Jing turns herself into a very attractive young woman and approaches Jiang for a fortune divination.

-Unfortunately for Pipa Jing however, Jiang sees that she is truly an evil spectre in disguise; but continues the palm reading.
-Once Jiang becomes more forceful and will not let go of Pipa Jing's palm, she begins to scream and ask for help from the people around her.
-Due to this, Jiang had no choice but to smack her over the head with an ink stone – which kills her mortal body.
-Jiang never let's go of Pipa Jing's palm so that the true spectre cannot escape.
+Unfortunately for Pipa Jing, Jiang sees that she is truly an evil spectre in disguise.
+Jiang continues the palm reading, but once he held Pipa Jing's palm, he became more forceful and refused to let go.
+Pipa Jing screamed and asked for help from the people around her, leading Jiang to smack her over the head with an ink stone – which kills her mortal body.
+Jiang never lets go of Pipa Jing's palm so that the true spectre cannot escape.
 Soon enough, Pipa Jing is set in a large amount of firewood and set alight after varied jujus were put in place to prevent her true self from escaping.
-Once everyone realizes that even her hair never burns or even catches on fire, Pipa Jing ends up being burned to death once Jiang unleashes a triple divine fire combined with shattering lightning.
-Five years after her death, Pipa Jing is finally be revived once again after her friend Daji gathers the essence of both the moon and the sun.
+Once everyone realized that even her hair never burns or even catches fire, Pipa Jing ends up being burned to death once Jiang unleashes a triple divine fire combined with shattering lightning.
+Five years after her death, Pipa Jing is finally revived once again after her friend Daji gathers the essence of both the moon and the sun.
+In the end, the three demons attempted to assassinate King Wu in a bid to prolong the Shang Dynasty's prosperity.
+However, they were pursued and hunted down by Yang Jian, Leizhenzi, and Wei Hu.
+Nüwa captured and restrained the demons, who were then brought back to the Zhou camp for execution.
+Wei Hu supervised the beheading, and their severed heads were displayed as a warning to others, hanging atop flagpoles for all to see.
+Their names were not included on the Investiture of the Gods list.